Carl Simonsen: Early life

 Simonsen was born in Copenhagen, the son of student Niels Simonsen and Caroline Hagemeister.
 He enrolled at the Royal Danish Academy of Fine Arts in 1841 where he won the small silver medal in March 1852.
 He later trained as a lithographer under Charles Lorilleux in Paris.
 He was represented on the Charlottenborg Spring Exhibition four times in the period 1848-1865.

 Career

 Simonsen worked for Em.
 Bærentzen & Co. from 1856 to 1861.
 In 1868 he established C. Simonsen & P. Andersens Stentrykkeri together with a printmaker from his old employer after acquiring another printing business.
 The company changed its name to C. Simonsens Kunst- og Stentrykkeri when Andersen left it in 1870.
 He sold the company in 1898.

 Simonsen created portraits of many historic as well as notable contemporary figures such as Carl Christian Hall, L.N.
-Hvidt, clockmaker Urban Jürgensen, the ccdancer Amalie Price, Frederikke Treschow, Johan Welhaven and Henrik Wergeland.
+Hvidt, clockmaker Urban Jürgensen, the dancer Amalie Price, Frederikke Treschow, Johan Welhaven and Henrik Wergeland.

 Simonsen was also the founder of the Danish version of the magazine Punch (1873–1895).